 This set includes a driver, 3-wood, 4, and 5-hybrid to cover all the distance gaps in your long game.
 The least lofted iron is a 6, followed by a 7, 8, and 9.
 In addition, Callaway added a pitching and sand wedge to help youngsters conquer their short game.

-Capping off the set is a mallet head putter and a lightweight stand bag.
+A mallet head putter and a lightweight stand bag are clapping off the set.

 The strongest lofted club in the set is the 460 cc forged driver that sports an expanded sweet spot, aerodynamic head, and low CG.

-That means that it is easy for a teen to swing and forgiving.
+That means that it is easy for a teen to swing and has forgiveness.
 It goes far and straight, even when catching the ball off the heel or toe.
 Plus, it promotes high, straight launches to help youngsters find the fairway more.

 Like the driver, the 3-wood is forgiving and easy to launch.
-It can act as an alternative to the big stick on days when your tee shots are offline.
+It can be an alternative to the big stick when your tee shots are offline.
 The hybrid provides optimal turf interaction for a cleaner strike from any lie.
 As a result, the ball launches high and lands softly for increased control on approach.

-Callaway’s engineers employed high flight technology in the irons to make them easier to launch.
+Callaway’s engineers employed high-flight technology in the irons to make launching them easier.
 That leads to optimal carry distance and shot-stopping control into the green.
 Like the irons, the wedges contain the same technology.
-As a result, they deliver increased spin on short game shots.
+As a result, they deliver increased spin on short-game shots.

 Furthermore, the set includes a mallet putter with an alignment aid.
-The alignment aid ensures that youngsters are aiming at the target line, while the heavier head provides an enhanced moment of inertia (MOI).
+The alignment aid ensures that youngsters aim at the target line, while the heavier head provides an enhanced moment of inertia (MOI).
 When missing the sweet spot, the face still generates sufficient topspin, delivering consistent distance control.

 Finally, the set includes a lightweight stand bag that is easy to carry and offers ample storage space.